csuwildcat/interoperable-web-development/best-practices/README.md

 <a name="Task1" />
 ## Correctly Handling Touch with hand.js
 Touch devices are becoming more and more prevalent these days, which is why it is so important to make sure that you write code that supports both desktop and mobile form factors.

-In this task you will use **Hand.js**, a framework for unifying touch, pen and mouse events (these are called collectivelly _pointer events_).
+In this task you will use **Hand.js**, a framework for unifying touch, pen and mouse events (these are called collectively _pointer events_).

 **Hand.js** is a polyfill (downloadable code which provides facilities that are not built into a web browser) that allows you to write touch code only once, even if the browser does not support pointer events.